SoAp9035/simple-yt-api/README.md

 ## Error Handling

 The library includes custom exceptions:
-- `NotValidURL`: Invalid YouTube URL format
+- `InvalidURL`: Invalid YouTube URL format
 - `NoVideoFound`: Video not accessible or doesn't exist
 - `NoTranscriptFound`: No transcript available for the video